This post may contain affiliate links. Please see my disclosure policy for details.

 There was only one problem now…getting back down!
 The jeep seemed a thousand feet down and I was slipping everywhere.
 I’m clumsy at the best of times but this was an accident waiting to happen.
 So, I screamed for help haha!
 Then one of my guides came to my safety and helped me back down.

-Luckily, that was the only climb I had to do that trip!
+Luckily, that was the only climb I had to do on that trip!
 Lesson learned; bring trainers or proper climbing shoes!

 5. You will sleep underneath the stars

 There are no hotels in the White Desert in Egypt, so your bedroom will be on top of the Jeep and set up each evening.
-There will be wind guards, mattresses, a thick camel blankets and a pillow if you would like it.
+There will be wind guards, mattresses, thick camel blankets and a pillow if you would like it.

 There are a few options for sleeping in the desert;